Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Armstrong County Council On Alcohol And Other Drugs/arc Manor is a methadone clinic in Armstrong County, PA.
-It is situated at 200 Oak Avenue, 16201 zip.
-Armstrong County Council On Alcohol And Other Drugs/arc Manor provides short-term residential treatment, outpatient treatment and outpatient day treatment or partial hospitalization.
-Armstrong County Council On Alcohol And Other Drugs/arc Manor provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
-Other than methadone treatment, Armstrong County Council On Alcohol And Other Drugs/arc Manor offers HIV and AIDS education, support and counseling, individual counseling and employment counseling or training.
+It is located at 200 Oak Avenue, 16201 zip.
+Armstrong County Council On Alcohol And Other Drugs/arc Manor provides intensive outpatient treatment, outpatient day treatment or partial hospitalization and short-term residential treatment.
+Armstrong County Council On Alcohol And Other Drugs/arc Manor provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
+Other than methadone treatment, Armstrong County Council On Alcohol And Other Drugs/arc Manor offers family counseling, individual counseling and substance use education.
 Armstrong County Council On Alcohol And Other Drugs/arc Manor provides medication-assisted treatment to women and men.

 Learn MoreTreatment at a suboxone clinic in Armstrong County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.